A portfolio of low-cost index funds isn't a bad starting point for the average investor.

 Not surprisingly, Ferri and Benke also found that the portfolio of index funds had a greater chance of outperforming a portfolio composed entirely of actively managed funds the longer it was held.
 This is because the cost advantage that index funds enjoy compounds over time, creating a bigger hurdle for active funds to overcome.
 Time also distinguishes luck from skill, which is scarce.

-So picking active funds at random is a bad idea.
-But no one does that.
-For instance, investors can improve their odds of success by selecting active funds with low expense ratios.
-Ferri and Benke filtered out the most expensive half of the universe of actively managed funds and reran their simulations.
+So picking active funds at random is a bad idea, but no one does that.
+Investors can improve their odds of success by simply selecting active funds with low expense ratios.
+To address this point, Ferri and Benke filtered out the most-expensive half of the universe of actively managed funds and reran their simulations.
 In this case, they found that the probability of the index portfolio outperforming fell to 71.5%.
 The median winning fund beat the index portfolio by 0.53%, while the median losing fund lagged by 0.92%.
 Those odds still aren't good.
-However, it may be possible to further improve the likelihood of success of an active approach.
-For example, small funds often don't have the resources to attract and retain skilled managers and analysts.
-Excluding those funds may narrow the performance gap between portfolios composed exclusively of active funds and those dedicated to index funds.
+However, it may be possible to further improve the likelihood of success of an active approach by sticking to funds with large manager co-investments.
+Rigorous manager research can also help, but it requires more of the investor.